Editing Time Cards: Is It Illegal to Change Employee Time Cards?

 Independent contractor: A worker who doesn't meet FLSA standards to be considered an employee and doesn't qualify for overtime compensation.

-Hours worked: Covered employees must be paid for all hours worked in a workweek.
+Hours worked: Covered employees must be paid for all hours worked in a workweek, even if you round time with the 7-minute rule.
 In general, “hours worked” includes all time an employee must be on duty, or on the employer’s premises or at any other prescribed place of work, from the beginning of the first principal activity of the work day to the end of the last principal work activity of the workday.
 Also included is any additional time the employee is allowed (i.e., suffered or permitted) to work.
 (FLSA definition)

 Liquidated damages: An additional amount of compensation that may be awarded to an employee who has successfully pursued a claim for unpaid minimum wages or overtime.
 The FLSA defines the amount as “unpaid minimum wages, or their unpaid overtime compensation, as the case may be, and in an additional equal amount as liquidated damages."